 To be eligible to participate in Special Olympics, athletes must have an intellectual disability; a cognitive delay, or a development disability, that is, functional limitations in both general learning and adaptive skills.
 Participation in Special Olympics starts at age 8 years, and there’s no maximum age limit.
 Children with intellectual disabilities ages 2 through 7 can take part in the Young Athletes program, either at home or through a nearby Special Olympics program.
 People without intellectual disabilities can take part in Unified Sports, teams that mix people with and without intellectual disabilities.

-Please note that before an athlete can begin Special Olympics sports training, the athlete's parent/guardian and a medical professional must complete an Athlete Medical Application for participation.
+Please note that before an athlete can begin Special Olympics sports training, the athlete's parent/guardian must complete an Application for Participation for participation.
+A signature from authorized medical personnel is required on the form.
+Authorized medical personnel to include CRNPs, FNPs, and PAs (in addition to MDs and DOs already authorized).
 The form must be updated every three years.

 Submit the completed athlete participation form to your local program coordinator.

 - Gain self-confidence and self-esteem